dereuromark/cakephp-queue/docs/README.md

 If that field is `null`, it tries to use the statistics of previously finished jobs of the same task to determine average length and displays the progress based on this.

-That also means you should set a high value for `cleanuptimeout` config (~1-2 months) to make sure the average runtime data is available and meaningful.
+That also means you should set a high value for `cleanuptimeout` config (weeks/months) to make sure the average runtime data is available and meaningful.

 #### Timeout Progress Bar